ros-hybrid-behaviour-planner/so_data/README.md

 An SoBuffer instance has to be handed over to the mechanism.
-It provides a list of neighbors of the agents with method `agent_list()`. threshold defines the number of agents which should be at least within view distance. frame defines the header frame ID of the quorum gradients. value is the initial value of the agent. state is the initial state of the agent.
+It provides a list of neighbors of the agents with method `agent_list()`.
+`threshold` defines the number of agents which should be at least within view distance.
+`frame` defines the header frame ID of the quorum gradients (e.g. pose frame of agents).
+`value` is the initial value of the agent.
+It resembles to the count of neighbors within view distance.
+`state` is the initial state of the agent and indicates whether the threshold was passed or not.
-Moving and static defines whether moving or static gradient data will be returned by the buffer.
-Usually moving gradients are considered in this pattern.
+`Moving` and `static` defines whether moving or static gradient data will be returned by the buffer.
+Usually moving gradients, and in particular the agent gradient data, are considered in this pattern.

 supplements(.py)